vidjil/vidjil/doc/vidjil-format.md

 ## `.vidjil` file – several related samples

 This a `.vidjil` file obtained by merging with `fuse.py` two `.vidjil` files corresponding to two samples.
-Clones that have a same `id` are gathered (see 'What is a clone?', above).
+Clones that are from different files but that have a same `id` are gathered (see 'What is a clone?', above).
 It is the responsibility of the program generating the initial `.vidjil` files to choose these `id` to do a correct gathering.